Macrometacorp/docs/docs/c8ql/tutorial/sort-and-limit.md

     }
 ```

 Overall, the documents are sorted by last name.
 If the _surname_ is the same for two characters, the _name_ values are compared and the result sorted.
+These results are shown in JSON format; they will look slightly different if you are in the Table view.

 ```json
 [